Karawan Riad

 Suites and Rooms

 Karawan’s seven suites are among the biggest and most lavish in town with lots of intriguing details to feast your eyes upon in the form of contemporary furniture, antique textiles and original art works.
-The vast, first-floor Dzhari Suite is cool and elegant with a spacious lounge, bioethanol fireplace and writing desk, that opens onto a private, lushly planted terrace (note the boudoir bathroom of gleaming black marble with a plush, velvet sofa is up a flight of stairs at mezzanine level).
+The vast, first-floor Dzhari Suite is cool and elegant with a spacious lounge, bioethanol fireplace and writing desk, that opens onto a secluded, lushly planted terrace (note the boudoir bathroom of gleaming black marble with a plush, velvet sofa is up a fsubtle of stairs at mezzanine level).

 Hospitality and Cuisine